-- GRID-PIH will create and provide program documents (Program Manual, Implementation Plan, M&V Plan), marketing materials, and individual websites for the general public and contractors. - Mendota Group will actively recruit Aggregators and customers through emails and phone calls to members of organizations that interact with sector customers. - Program staff will actively engage with customers and support Aggregators to explain how the Program works and the benefits of participation. - Staff will identify conferences and other meetings to actively recruit contractors, especially those who work with private institution and healthcare facilities.
+- GRID-Lodging will create and provide program documents (Program Manual, Implementation Plan, M&V Plan), marketing materials, and individual websites for the general public and contractors. - Mendota Group will actively recruit Aggregators and customers through emails and phone calls to members of organizations that interact with sector customers. - Program staff will actively engage with customers and support aggregators to explain how the Program works and the benefits of participation. - Staff will identify conferences and other meetings to actively recruit contractors, especially those who work with Lodging facilities.
 Examples include the BOMA San Diego Commercial Properties Expo and the American Association of Engineers West Energy Conference and Expo, among other events.

-The Program plans to partner to promote with organizations such as the San Diego Chapter of the California Society for Healthcare Engineering, Inc. (CSHE), the San Diego Consortium of Independent and Private Schools (which works with private K-12 schools in San Diego), and the Association of Independent California Colleges and Universities (which has several schools in the San Diego area) to promote the Program.
-The Program will focus attention on Hard-to-Reach (HTR) customer participation by offering higher incentive rates for HTR-qualifying projects.
+Because many of San Diego's hotels are part of national chains, program staff will contact the chains and explain the Program, the aggregator model, self-aggregation options, and how multiple aggregators may contact them directly.
+The Program will focus attention on Hardto-Reach (HTR) customer participation by offering higher incentive rates for HTR-qualifying projects.
 It will also deliver a minimum of 5% of all projects to HTR customers annually.
-The Program will also emphasize installing projects for customers within identified Disadvantaged Communities by offering higher incentive rates.
+The Program will also emphasize installing projects for customers within identified Disadvantaged Communities (DAC) by offering higher incentive rates.
 The Program will deliver a minimum of 10% of all projects within DAC areas annually.

 Finally, the Program commits to working with "Underserved" customers who are identified within D.23-06-055 as Equity segment customers who are part of an "underserved business group" defined by Government Code Section 12100.63(h)(2).
-Mendota Group will work with SDG&E's with Small Business Saver Equity segment program to facilitate opportunities for that Program's target customers to participate in the GRID-PIH Program.
+Mendota Group will work with SDG&E's Small Business Saver Equity segment program to facilitate opportunities for that program's target customers to participate in the GRID-Lodging program.

-Although Aggregators are expected to offer technical and financial assistance (e.g. audits, project definition, installer selection, financing), GRID-PIH helps address customer capital concerns and enable Program participation by offering financing mechanisms, including SDG&E's On-Bill Financing and California Alternative Energy and Advanced Transportation Financing Authority's (CAEATFA) GoGreen Financing options.
+Although Aggregators are expected to offer technical and financial assistance (e.g. audits, project definition, installer selection, financing), GRID-Lodging helps address customer capital concerns and enable Program participation by offering financing mechanisms, including SDG&E's On-Bill Financing and California Alternative Energy and Advanced Transportation Financing Authority's (CAEATFA) GoGreen Financing options.

 The Program will create coordination plans to maximize mutually beneficial opportunities with SDG&E's Small Business Saver Equity Segment Program and the Non-Residential Behavioral Market Support Program implementers and overlapping Program Administrators San Diego Regional Energy Network and Southern California Gas Company.
-These coordination plans will detail ways that Programs can work with customers and trade allies to ensure they receive maximum benefit while minimizing overlap.
+These coordination plans will detail ways that programs can work with customers and trade allies to ensure they receive maximum benefit while minimizing overlap.

 The Program ensures that customers do not receive incentives for the same measure through any other energy efficiency program, including programs offered by other utilities, the California Public Utilities Commission, or any other entity.
 The Program will only offer incentives for cost-effective measures that do not compete with other statewide programs.

-To the extent that measures overlap with statewide measures, Mendota Group will work with SDG&E to establish a system that ensures savings from these measures are only counted once and that customers do not receive incentives from both GRID-PIH and the Statewide Program for the same savings claim.
+To the extent that measures overlap with statewide measures, Mendota Group will work with SDG&E to establish a system that ensures savings from these measures are only counted once and that customers do not receive incentives from both GRID-Lodging and the Statewide Program for the same savings claim.
 Program staff will continuously monitor measures offered and proposed to be offered by Statewide programs to be aware of potential overlap and will adjust offerings as necessary throughout the implementation period.
 In the event a measure overlaps, the Statewide Program's measure takes precedence.